Vasile Pogor: Bucharest relocation and 1875 mandate

-Despite the looming PNL threat, Pogor, who had also been reelected chairman of the Iași appellate court, and N. Gane were absentee deputies, and were probably convinced that the Catargiu cabinet was about to crumble.
+Pogor, who had also been reelected chairman of the Iași appellate court, declined an invitation to become judge at the High Court of Cassation.
+Despite the looming PNL threat, he and N. Gane were absentee deputies, and were probably convinced that the Catargiu cabinet was about to crumble.
 Maiorescu, the acting Minister of Education and proponent of an unpopular education reform, was perplexed by their decision: "Gane and Pogor should present themselves in Bucharest immediately [Maiorescu's italics]!
 Are we going to engage in politics or not?
 Is there any solidarity between those of you in Iași and me?"
 Their effective abandon contributed to Maiorescu's resignation in January 1876, then to the arrival in power of a PNL ministry, surprisingly headed by the formerly ultra-"White" Epureanu.
 In late June, as part of a "wave of liberal retributions", Pogor lost his government job, resigning "on the eve of they when they were meeting to have him sacked".

 The Junimists were soundly defeated in the subsequent elections of July 1876.
 Pogor managed to preserve his seat in the new legislature, which voted on Romanian independence during the War of '77.
 He was thus involved in parliamentary discussions about the thorny issue of antisemitic discrimination favored by the PNL: in early 1878, he was one of the few deputies who questioned the law preventing Romanian Jews from trading in distilled beverages.
 Alongside Carp, Gane, and Maiorescu, he enlisted as a member of the reserve militia (or Civic Guard) in Iași, thus serving alongside some members of the Free and Independent Faction.
 Also in 1878, Pogor, who had been voted in as director of the Iași credit union, was elected to the City Council.

 These were times of great disorder among the "Whites", who were hard pressed to come up with an answer to the PNL's success.
 In late 1877, it seemed that the "White" daily, Timpul, put out by Eminescu and Slavici, was about to go under, and Pogor was expected by his colleagues to help financially.
 Negruzzi was incensed, writing to Eminescu about Pogor's unresponsiveness: "He is not one to rely in for any sort of business.
 Nothing doing: Pogor is not one to snap out of his immobility and passivity, not for anything in this world."
 Pogor eventually joined up with the other Junimists in making peace with Catargiu, and in gathering funds for the newspaper—their assembly was the first step toward fusing together the major "White" factions.
 He agreed to contribute money for Eminescu and Slavici's wages, but asked for a receipt.
 Explaining his actions to Maiorescu, he noted: "You'd wish that in Romania, where all things float about like leaves on water, only Slavici and Eminescu be spared the sea tides and the waves of foam."